mort7/learning-go/learning-go.md

 ### 1.3 Finding Duplicate Lines

 **Map** \
 A *map* holds a set of key/value pairs and provides constant-time operations to store, retrieve, or test for an item in the set.
 The key many be of any type whose values can be compared with ==, the value can be anytype.

 **bufio** \
-Makes input and output efficient and convient.
-Scanner is a useful feature that reads input and breaks it into lines or worlds
+Makes input and output efficient and convenient.
+Scanner is a useful feature that reads input and breaks it into lines or worlds.

 **Printf**
 ```